RonMeier/LoRa-Monitor/README.md

 * receive + transmit LoRa packets

-* MQTT, HTTP oder UDP Support
+* MQTT, HTTP or UDP Support

 * "LoRa to LoRaWAN - Bridge"  Received LoRa packets can be forwarded directly to LoRaWAN.
 For example, all received LoRa sensors can be connected to LoRaWAN with one device

 * "http to LoRa" / "http to LoRaWAN"

-nach dem Flashen des bin-Files wird ein AP auf 192.168.1.4 eröffnet.
-Nach Eingabe von WLAN-Netzwerkname und Passwort wird beim nächsten Start der esp im eigenen Netz angemeldet

-damit die Grafiken angezeigt werden, müssen noch 3 js-Dateien aus dem /lib-Verzeichnis via WebUI mit ip/uploadjs geladen werden
+After flashing the bin file, an AP is opened on 192.168.1.4.
+On the config page you can enter your WiFi network name and password, after which the esp will be logged into your own network the next time you start it

+In order for the graphics to be displayed, 3 js files must be loaded from the /lib directory via WebUI with ip/uploadjs